rebelinux/Diagrammer.Core/Docs/start/installation.md

     ```
 1. Close and reopen the PowerShell terminal window.

+!!! note
-> **Note:** You are not limited to installing the module to those example paths, you can add a new entry to the environment variable PSModulePath if you want to use another path._
+    You are not limited to installing the module to those example paths, you can add a new entry to the environment variable PSModulePath if you want to use another path._

 ## :rocket: Usage